matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

-When a homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from a server, the request should only be permitted if the user has a valid invite or is in one of the listed spaces (established by peeking if the server is not already in the space, see [MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444)).
+When a homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from a server, the request should only be permitted if the user has a valid invite or is in one of the listed spaces.
+Note that the server may not know if the user is in a particular space, this is left to a future MSC to solve.

 If the user is not part of the proper space, the homeserver should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.